 Use a Coaster

 Hey, if you don’t want to use them in your own house, we can’t stop you.
-One rule though is always ask for one when visiting someone else’s home.
+One rule, though, is always to ask for one when visiting someone else’s home.
 Water stains are hard to clean and can even damage certain furniture.

 Keep Private Conversations Private